Pheidole pallidula – Colony with Queen and Workers

 Lots of protein, insects, meat, ham, fish, protein pellets, sweet jellies, sweet liquids, honeydew, fruit, some seeds.

-Hibernation: Optional, this species is one of the only ones to develop without limit in winter at 27°C.
+Hibernation: This species, which is optional, is one of the few that can grow without limit in winter at 27°C.

-Type of natural nest: Builds its nest in the ground, under stones and digs tunnels in sandy soils in particular.
+Type of natural nest: It builds its nest in the ground, under stones, and digs tunnels in sandy terrain in particular.

 Type of anthill:

-Can dig aerated concrete and plaster.
-Recommended Plexiglas or hardened plaster, mortar, glass, etc. Provided there is sufficient humidity.
+Can penetrate aerated concrete and plaster.
+Plexiglas is recommended, or hardened plaster, mortar, glass, etc., provided there is sufficient humidity.

-Size of the anthill: 4 to 8mm high, about 5 to 20cm to start.
+Size of the anthill: 4 to 8mm high, approximately 5 to 20cm to start.

-Substrate: Not necessary but like to dig.
+Substrate: Not necessary, but likes to dig.
 Mixture of potting soil and sand, oasis moss, etc.

 Plants: Not necessary, but commonly lives in contact with various herbs and plants.